Ingan121/UDSBypass/README.md

 So, I think it'll be better to use other Magisk detection method, not the UDS detection.

-# How to use?
+# How to bypaas?
+In most cases, you can simply run
+> su -c chmod 000 /proc/net/unix
-You have to run this script with the name of the activity that you want to use, see below for more.
+on terminal.
+However, some poorly-coded "security" solutions won't pass if that file is inaccessible.
+If so, you'll have to run this script with the name of the activity that you want to use, see below for more.

 The required string ([package name]/[activity name]) can be obtained easily if you're using Nova Launcher.
 Enable 'Show component...' in Settings > Lab (Google it if you don't know) > Debug, then open the edit dialog of the app.
 You can copy the string just by tapping it.